kozzmen/Bulgarisation-for-WooCommerce/README.md

-Usefil snippets to extend functionalities of <strong>Bulgarisation for WooCommerce</strong> by Tihomir Parushev.
+Usefil snippets to extend functionalities of <strong><a href="https://wordpress.org/plugins/bulgarisation-for-woocommerce/" taret=_blank>Bulgarisation for WooCommerce</a></strong> by Tihomir Parushev.

 Available snippets:
  <ul>